ThunderLettuce/LettuceBot/README.md

 # LettuceBot
-This cabbage boi holds so much god damn spaghetti in it
+This leafy boi holds so much god damn spaghetti in it